noagonzale38/docs/src/setup/staff.md

 **Command:** `/addsupport @username` or `/addsupport @role`

 This adds the specified user to the Default Team in Staff Teams.
-The only thing they will be able to see on the online dashboard are the tickets where the Default Team has been assigned as a support team.
+The only thing they will be able to see on the web dashboard are the tickets where the Default Team has been assigned as a support team.

 ## Staff members handle SPECIFIC tickets
 ***